open-telemetry/opentelemetry.io/content/en/docs/collector/custom-collector.md

 title: Building a custom collector
 weight: 29
 # prettier-ignore
-cSpell:ignore: batchprocessor chipset darwin gomod jaegerexporter loggingexporter otlpreceiver wyrtw
+cSpell:ignore: batchprocessor chipset darwin debugexporter gomod jaegerexporter otlpreceiver wyrtw
 ---

 If you are planning to build and debug custom collector receivers, processors,